ase1210/Cluck/README.md

 ### Live Chat & WebSocket Integration
 When a user logs in, Cluck will load all of their active chatrooms and create a unique websocket subscription for each chatroom.
 This allows users to receive updates when any other user sends a message to one of their active chatrooms.

+The challenge I had to overcome was figuring out how to add a user back to a DM chatroom when another user sent them a message.
+I decided to subscribe all users to a Websocket room with the id of -1 on the MessagesChannel.
+If a broadcast came through with a truthy value on the key 'added", I would check to see if the current user's ID was in the list of user ids provided, and would then subscribe them to the room and fetch the chatroom history.
 ```JS
 // sidebar.jsx